winters5885/NSS-Capstone/resources/design-document.md

 ### 6.5.
 Get Route Endpoint

 * Accepts `GET` requests to `/routes/:routeId`
-* Accepts a route ID and returns the corresponding RouteModel.
+* Accepts a route ID and returns the corresponding RouteModel with routeID, difficulty rating, and type.
     * If route ID is not found, throws `RouteNotFoundException`

 ![image](https://user-images.githubusercontent.com/66507929/214468738-07c8be46-0d38-49e1-a25d-9df81f5f09eb.png)